 (b) The terms and conditions of documents (1) through (5) above will apply notwithstanding any additional or different terms and conditions in any other document, including without limitation, (i) a purchase order or other instrument submitted by the State, (ii) any invoice or other document submitted by Contractor, or (iii) any privacy policy, terms of use, or end user agreement.
 Except as otherwise allowed herein, the terms and conditions of all such documents will be void and of no effect.

-(c) No contract, license, or other agreement containing contractual terms and conditions will be signed by PEBA.
+(c) No contract, license, or other agreement with Contractor containing contractual terms and conditions will be signed by PEBA.
 Any document signed or otherwise agreed to by persons other than the Procurement Officer will be void and of no effect.

 6.14.3 Discount for Prompt Payment.